Frequently Asked Questions

 About the Instructors & Mentors

-The course mentors are current Case Western Reserve University students and alumni that will work with you throughout the course.
+The course mentors are well-versed in your course subject and will work with you throughout the course.
 Your mentor will provide encouragement and direction on assignments, as well as the inspiration and confidence to be successful.
 In short, you won’t need to go it alone.

 - We know that plans and circumstances often change, so tuition payments are 100% refundable when requested fifteen (15) or more days prior to your scheduled program start date.